A TRIBUTE TO

 Ted Collins ( The Professor, as he was known) gave us his full attention for more than an hour.
 He was behind the counter with his goatee, sleight of hand and quick wit and it blew me away.
 My father was not a wealthy man by any means and I'm sure that Ted Collins could see this.

-He continued to demonstrate many miracles even though he realized we would spend a limited amount.
+He continued to demonstrate many miracles even though he realized we would spend a very limited amount of money.

 Oh how blessed I was to have had this experience.
 I have not seen many magic shops that have someone behind the counter who truly enjoys performing magic the way Mr. Collins did..
 Oh yes sometimes a fellow will show a trick but if you don't flash some cash quickly the show is OVER!